marcobborges/marcobborges/README.md

 **Automating the capitalization process**

-The monthly capitalization report — required to be submitted through the Finance portal — used to demand significant manual effort from multiple teams.
-I led the automation of this process, streamlining data collection and submission so that teams could redirect their energy toward higher-impact work within their projects.
 Built a lightweight AI agent to automate the collection of engagement metrics for a cross-team program.
 What used to take roughly a week of manual effort now runs in about two hours — pulling data, computing participation rates per member, and surfacing insights automatically.

 **Reducing critical incidents across the Data Platform**